jjerphan/CS5242Project/documentation/README.md

 Papers
 ======

-Here are different papers to get inspired
+Here are different papers to get inspired:

  - [Development and evaluation of a deep learning model for protein–ligand binding affinity prediction](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty374/4994792)
     - Interesting papers: gives the intuition as well as the desing of the network